 Not many years ago, losing a tooth left you with few options for replacement.
-While permanent teeth should provide a lifetime of function, it doesn’t always end up that way.
+Permanent teeth should provide a lifetime of function, but it doesn’t always end up that way.
 They may be lost from an accident, decay, or gum disease.
-Since teeth start as a full set, even one missing tooth may affect the whole makeup of your mouths delicate balance.
-As teeth slowly lean and migrate into extra spaces, wear and cracking from excessive forces often create escalating problems.
+Since teeth start as a full set, just one missing tooth can affect the whole makeup of the mouth’s delicate balance.
+As teeth slowly lean and migrate into extra spaces, excessive forces causes teeth to wear and crack, resulting in escalating problems.

-We know it’s not always easy for you to sort through the complicated possibilities.
+We know it’s not always easy for to sort through the possibility of complications.
 Drs.
-Nimri & Zingalis’s background in restorative dentistry allows them to develop solutions for every scenario.
+Nimri and Zingalis’s background in restorative dentistry allows them to develop solutions for every scenario.

 - Brighten stained or discolored teeth